-The General Assembly further recognizes that technology may advance at a rate that outpaces its ability to address
+The General Assembly further recognizes that technology may advance at a rate that outpaces its ability to address those advances legislatively.
+To the extent that this Act may not expressly apply to those technological advances, this Act should nonetheless be interpreted to further the declared policy of this Act that public records shall be made available upon request except when denial of access furthers the public policy underlying a specific exemption.

-- those advances legislatively.
-To the extent that this Act may 1 - not expressly apply to those technological advances, this Act 2 - 3 should nonetheless be interpreted to further the declared - policy of this Act that public records shall be made available 4 - 5 upon request except when denial of access furthers the public - policy underlying a specific exemption.
-6 - This Act shall be the exclusive State statute on freedom of 7 - 8 information, except to the extent that other State statutes - disclosure 9 might create additional restrictions on - 10 information or other laws in Illinois might create additional - 11 obligations for disclosure of information to the public. - 12 (Source: P.A.
-83-1013.) - (5 ILCS 140/1.2 new) 1.3 - Sec.
+This Act shall be the exclusive State statute on freedom of information, except to the extent that other State statutes might create additional restrictions on disclosure of information or other laws in Illinois might create additional obligations for disclosure of information to the public.

+(Source: P.A.
+83-1013.)

+Sec.
 1.2.
 Presumption.
-All records in the custody or 14 - 15 possession of a public body are presumed to be open to - 16 inspection or copying.
-Any public body that asserts that a - record is exempt from disclosure has the burden of proving by 17 - 18 clear and convincing evidence that it is exempt. - 19 (5 ILCS 140/2) (from Ch.
-116, par.
-202) - 20 Sec.
+All records in the custody or possession of a public body are presumed to be open to inspection or copying.
+Any public body that asserts that a record is exempt from disclosure has the burden of proving by clear and convincing evidence that it is exempt.

+Sec.
 2. Definitions.
-As used in this Act: - (a) "Public body" means all any legislative, executive, 21 - administrative, or advisory bodies of the State, 22 - 23 universities and colleges, counties, townships, cities, - villages, incorporated towns, school districts and all other 24
+As used in this Act:

+(a) "Public body" means all any legislative, executive, administrative, or advisory bodies of the State, state universities and colleges, counties, townships, cities, villages, incorporated towns, school districts and all other municipal corporations, boards, bureaus, committees, or commissions of this State, any subsidiary bodies of any of the foregoing including but not limited to committees and subcommittees thereof which are supported in whole or in part by tax revenue, or which expend tax revenue, and a School Finance Authority created under Article 1E of the School Code.

-- municipal corporations, boards, bureaus, committees, 1 - 2 commissions of this State, any subsidiary bodies of any of the - 3 foregoing including but not limited to committees - subcommittees thereof which are supported in whole or in part 4 - 5 by tax revenue, or which expend tax revenue, and a School - Finance Authority created under Article 1E of the School Code.
-6 - "Public body" does not include a child death review team or the 7 - Death Review 8 Illinois Child Teams Executive Council - 9 established under the Child Death Review Team Act. - 10 (b) "Person" means any individual, corporation, - 11 partnership, firm, organization or association, acting - 12 individually or as a group. - (c) "Public records" means all records, reports, forms, 13 - 14 writings. letters, memoranda, books, papers, - photographs, microfilms, cards, tapes, recordings, electronic 15 - data processing records, electronic communications, recorded 16 - 17 information and all other documentary materials pertaining to - the transaction of public business, regardless of physical form 18 - 19 or characteristics, having been prepared by or for, or having - 20 been or being used by, received by, in the possession of, - 21 possessed or under the control of any public body. - 22 (c-5) "Private information" means unique identifiers, - 23 including a person's social security number, driver's license - 24 number, employee identification number, biometric identifiers, - 25 personal financial information, passwords or other access - codes, medical records, home or personal telephone numbers, and 26 personal email addresses.
-Private information also includes 1 2 home address and personal license plates, except as otherwise provided by law or when compiled without possibility of 3 4 attribution to any person.
+"Public body" does not include a child death review team or the Illinois Child Death Review Teams Executive Council established under the Child Death Review Team Act.

+- (b) "Person" means any individual, corporation, partnership, firm, organization or association, acting individually or as a group. - (c) "Public records" means all records, reports, forms, writings, letters, memoranda, books, papers, maps, photographs, microfilms, cards, tapes, recordings, electronic data processing records, electronic communications, recorded information and all other documentary materials pertaining to the transaction of public business, regardless of physical form or characteristics, having been prepared by or for, or having been or being used by, received by, in the possession of, possessed or under the control of any public body. - (c-5) "Private information" means unique identifiers, including a person's social security number, driver's license number, employee identification number, biometric identifiers, personal financial information, passwords or other access codes, medical records, home or personal telephone numbers, and personal email addresses.
+Private information also includes home address and personal license plates, except as otherwise provided by law or when compiled without possibility of attribution to any person.